 This paper deals with a two echelon Inventory system with two products namely maim and compliment product.
-The demand at retailer node follows independent Poisson with rate $\lambda_1$ for main product $\lambda_2$ for compliment product.
+The demand at retailer node follows-independent Poisson with rate λ_1 for main product λ_2 for compliment product.
 If the demand occur for the main product then it is also the demand for the compliment product.
 But the compliment product demand do not disturb the main product.
 The structure of the chain allows vertical movement of goods from to supplier to Retailer.
-If there is no stock for main product at retailer the demand is refused and it is treated as lost sale.
+If there is no stock for main product at retailer the demand is backlogged.
 The model is analyzed within the framework of Markov processes.
 Joint probability distribution of inventory levels at DC and Retailer for both products are computed in the steady state.
 Various system performance measures are derived and the long-run expected cost is calculated.
 By assuming a suitable cost structure on the inventory system, we have presented extensive numerical illustrations to show the effect of change of values on the total expected cost rate.
-It would be interesting to analyze the problem discussed in this paper by relaxing the assumption of exponentially distributed lead-times using techniques from renewal theory and semi-regenerative processes.
+It would be interesting to analyze the problem discussed in this paper by relaxing the assumption of exponentially distributed lead-times to a class of arbitrarily distributed lead-times using techniques from renewal theory and semi-regenerative processes.
 Once this is done, the general model can be used to generate various special eases.